 Another pioneering smart learning initiative by the UAE Government is the Mohammed bin Rashid Smart Learning project.
-The project is a joint venture between Ministry of Education (MOE) and UAE's Telecommunications Regulatory Authority (TRA) in cooperation with the UAE Prime Minister's office.
+The project is a joint venture between Ministry of Education (MOE) and UAE's Telecommunications and Digital Government Regulatory Authority (TDRA) in cooperation with the UAE Prime Minister's office.

 The AED 1 billion programme is part of Vision 2021 and will be introduced in four stages over five years.
 Preparing the schools for the goal, the ministry in association with Etisalat is equipping around 400 campuses with the latest 4G networks, eBoards, smart tablets as well as eContent, including textbooks on iPhones, iPads and Android platforms.

 eLearning has been given a significant boost through accredited bachelor and master's courses from Hamdan Bin Mohammed Smart University.